neokry/noun-site/templates/vote/description.md

-# Builder DAO
+# Public Assembly

-Builder members govern Builder DAO.
-Builder members can vote on proposals or delegate their vote to a third party.
+Public Assembly members govern the DAO.
+Public Assembly members can vote on proposals or delegate their vote to a third party.